Holomorphic parabolic geometries on smooth projective varieties: Flag varieties

 \subsection{Opposite parabolic subgroups}

-All Borel subgroups of \(G\) are conjugate \cite{Borel:1991} p.
-147 chapter IV 11.1, each containing a Cartan subgroup, hence the Lie algebra of \(P\) is a sum of root spaces with the Cartan subalgebra.
-Every automorphism of a root system arises from an automorphism of the associated semisimple Lie group.
+Two parabolic subgroups \(P,\op{P}\subseteq G\) of a complex semisimple Lie group are \emph{opposite} if \(P\cap\op{P}\) is a reductive Levi factor of both \(P\) and \(\op{P}\).
+All Borel subgroups of \(G\) are conjugate \cite{Borel:1991} p.~147 chapter IV 11.1, each containing a Cartan subgroup, hence the Lie algebra of \(P\) is the sum of (1) the Cartan subalgebra with (2) various root spaces.
+Every automorphism of a root system arises from an automorphism of the associated semisimple Lie group \cite{Fulton/Harris:1991} p.~498 Proposition D.40, \cite{Humphreys:1978}, p.~87, \S16.5.
 Hence there is an automorphism \(G\xrightarrow{a}G\) of \(G\) which yields \(\alpha\mapsto-\alpha\) in the root system.
-(We can define such an automorphism explicitly as \(e_{\alpha}\mapsto -e_{-\alpha}\) on root vectors in a Chevalley basis; see section~\vref{subsubsection:ChevalleyBases}.)
-Our automorphism sends \(P\) to its \emph{opposite} \(aP\) parabolic subgroup:
+(We can define such an automorphism explicitly as \(e_{\alpha}\mapsto -e_{-\alpha}\) on root vectors in a Chevalley basis; see \S\vref{subsubsection:ChevalleyBases}.)
+Our automorphism sends \(P\) to an opposite parabolic subgroup \(\op{P}:=aP\) with \(P\cap \op{P}=\GZ\).